seegno/primus-logger/README.md

 Currently, the only configurable option on the `primus-logger` plugin, besides dynamic properties (configured as `prefix`), is the `separator` string (defaults to `/`).

+## Compatibility

+This plugin has been tested against Primus 1.5.x only.

 ### License

 MIT